igreen1/CMSI-387/homework/homework02/assignment2.md

  <img src="assignment2.assets/image-20210312104504558.png" alt="image-20210312104504558" style="zoom:60%;" /><img src="assignment2.assets/image-20210312104533688.png" alt="image-20210312104533688" style="zoom:60%;" />

 9. there are 8 processes running the program.
+Each process splits after a 30 second wait (exponential growth by 2).
+Because each process has a slight delay in starting, however, there is a delay in when they split, shown in the figure.
+They are 'asyncrhonously' splitting.

 ![image-20210312104159527](assignment2.assets/image-20210312104159527.png)